-Not when it was rated the most dangerous city in America, nor when it was called the most miserable place to live.
-Not when it became the largest U.S. city ever to file for bankruptcy, nor when the industry that provides jobs for so many, including members of my own family, nearly collapsed.
+Not when it was rated the most dangerous city in America or called the most miserable place to live.
+Not when it became the largest U.S. city ever to file for bankruptcy or when the industry that provides jobs for so many, including members of my own family, nearly collapsed.
 Not even during a humiliating 0-16 season.

 No, I’ll never give up on Detroit, and I’m not alone.

 Metro Detroit was hit hard by the Great Recession.
 By many metrics—housing prices and unemployment—it hasn’t fully recovered.
 But that hasn’t stopped the people who call Southeast Michigan home from rallying.
 It hasn’t stopped individuals, organizations, and local government leaders from rolling up their sleeves and making Detroit a safe place for its residents to live and flourish.
 Today, it’s not hard to find stories on the growth of small businesses in the area and how abandoned buildings—the bane of Detroit’s landscape—are getting a second life.
 (No word yet on whether the Lions will start producing some good news.)